 With regard to the appointment and replacement of directors, the Company is governed by its Articles of Association, the Companies Acts and related legislation.
 The Articles themselves may be amended by special resolution of the shareholders.
-The powers of directors are described in the Corporate Governance Statement on pages 22 to 28.
+The powers of directors are described in the Corporate Governance Statement on pages 27-33.